 We'll keep on working to improve Māori services

-We're changing our processes and developing guidance to help our people make the right decisions about requests for rongoā Māori.
+We've been changing our processes and we've developed guidance to help our people make the right decisions about requests for rongoā Māori.

 If you have questions about rongoā Māori, complete the form below.